tinsae-ghilay/OS/README.md

 # Bios

-u might forget bios password. if this happens, refer to [this](https://bios-pw.org/) to get password. it helped me.
+you may forget bios password. if this happens, refer to [this](https://bios-pw.org/) page to get password. it helped me reset mine.